Indian Mountain School: History

 The original two-room, two-teacher school had eight grades, which were divided into grades one through four and grades five to eight.
-In 1946, Indian Mountain School and Town Hill agreed that Indian Mountain would begin offering grades five through nine, while Town Hill would concentrate on grades kindergarten through four.
+In 1946, IMS and Town Hill agreed that IMS would begin offering grades five through nine while Town Hill would concentrate on kindergarten through fourth grade.
 A pre-kindergarten was established for the 1987–1988 school year.

-Following Connie Garrity's retirement in 1978, the school had a series of short-lived heads of school until Judy Boynton became Head of School in 1992.
-Judy worked closely with trustees, faculty, and parents to increase enrollment, balance the budget, and improve curricular continuity.
+After Garrity retired in 1978, the school had a series of short-lived heads of school until Judy Boynton became Head of School in 1992.
+Boynton worked closely with trustees, faculty, and parents to increase enrollment, balance the budget, and improve curricular continuity.
 Enrollment stabilized between 55 and 65 full-time boys and girls.
-Judy Boynton resigned in 1997.
+Boynton resigned in 1997.

 The school moved to its present 12-acre campus in August 1998.
-Subsequent to Judy Boynton's departure, there was another period of turnover in the heads of school until the merger with Indian Mountain was agreed in 2003.
-In 2004, Trish Hochstetter, became the Lower School Head, while continuing her role as the Learning Skills Specialist on the Lower Campus until she resigned in 2014.
+After Boynton left, there was another period of turnover in the heads of school until the 2003 merger with IMS.
+In 2004, Trish Hochstetter became the Lower School Head while remaining the Learning Skills Specialist on the Lower Campus.
+She resigned in 2014.
 Rebekah Jordan is now the Head of the Lower School.

 In July 2006, Mark A. Devey became Indian Mountain's eighth Head of School.
-Under Mr Devey's leadership, enrollment stabilized, the curriculum was further refined, and the school launched a $7 million capital campaign to finance the construction of a new dormitory building with additional faculty housing, (completed in 2012) and a new Student Center (completed in January 2014) as well as to add to the school's endowment.
+Under Devey's leadership, enrollment stabilized, the curriculum was further refined, and the school launched a $7 million capital campaign to finance the construction of a new dormitory building with additional faculty housing, (completed in 2012) and a new Student Center (completed in 2014) as well as to add to the school's endowment.

-Jody Soja became the ninth Head of School in July 2015.
+Jody Soja became the ninth Head of School in 2015.

-The school incurred allegations of sexual abuse from the 70s and 80s.
-Suits were brought forth in the 90s and 2010s.
+The school incurred allegations of sexual abuse from the 1970s and '80s.
+Suits were brought in the 1990s and 2010s.

 Arts

-Also known as IMS, Indian Mountain School has established an arts program that offers opportunities for all students.
-They have created an "Electives" program, offering courses ranging from Film Production to Digital Photography to Ancient Greek to Monty Python.
+IMS has an arts program that offers opportunities for all students.
+The "Electives" program offers courses ranging from Film Production to Digital Photography to Ancient Greek to Monty Python.
 IMS puts on one musical (in the fall/early winter) and one play (in the winter).
-Recently, they have put on "Arsenic and Old Lace" and "The Wizard of Oz" (both 2005), "Fools" and "Damn Yankees" (both 2006), and most recently,"Harvey" by Mary Chase (2007).
-More than half of the students on the Upper Campus take individual music lessons and over 70 students take guitar.
-The Mountain Voices(a co-ed singing group for eighth & ninth graders), guitar, jazz band, rock band, percussion ensemble, string quartet, orchestra, drums, etc. For those who are not particularly interested in learning how to play an instrument, there is Music Appreciation.
+More than half the students on the Upper Campus take music lessons and over 70 students take guitar.
+The Mountain Voices is a co-ed singing group for eighth & ninth graders.
+For those not particularly interested in learning an instrument, there is Music Appreciation.